johanneszelger/Incentrium-Prime-FE/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 ##todo
+add inputs for validations
+validation ui

-missing number of grants for conditions to table (number) empty messages add inputs for validations validation ui empty message
+add auto layout and revise columns add number of grants for conditions to table (number)

-filters and sort for picklist

 ## Development server